Yasalm/insurance_ai_engine/README.md

    - **Word-level**: WER, Exact Match
    - **Sequence-level**: BLEU, ROUGE, METEOR

-## Repository Structure
+## Architecture

 This is a mono-repo that can be cloned and used in two ways:

-- **GPU Server Deployment**: Clone the repository on a GPU server and serve OCR models via vLLM with an OpenAI-compatible API
+- **GPU Server Deployment**: Clone on a GPU server and serve OCR models via vLLM with an OpenAI-compatible API
-- **AI Engineer Evaluation**: Clone the repository locally and run evaluations by calling the deployed model instances remotely
+- **AI Engineer Evaluation**: Clone locally and run evaluations by calling the deployed model instances remotely

-The architecture separates concerns: model serving happens on GPU infrastructure, while evaluation and experimentation can be done from any machine that can reach the deployed API.
+The architecture separates concerns: model serving happens on GPU infrastructure, while evaluation can be done from any machine that can reach the deployed API.

-## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────┐